 All of Technical Learning College's correspondence courses have complete registration and support services offered.
 Delivery of services will include e-mail, web site, telephone, fax and mail support.
 TLC will attempt immediate and prompt service.
 When a student registers for a distance or correspondence course, he/she is assigned a start date and an end date.
 It is the student's responsibility to note dates for assignments and keep up with the course work.
-All students will be tracked by a unique number assigned to the student.
+All students will be tracked by their social security number or a unique number will be assigned to the student.